hivesolutions/appier/doc/configuration.md

 ## Reference

-Appier has many reserved configuration variables that modify its internal behavior as well:
+Appier has many reserved configuration variables that modify its internal behavior:

 * `SERVER` (`str`) - The server that will host the app: `netius`, `waitress`, `tornado`, `cherrypi`
 * `PORT` (`int`) - The port the server will listen at (eg: `8080`)